-Welcome to our roundup of the best small barbecues and portable barbecues around (commonly referred to as 'BBQs', 'barbies', 'braais', etc).
+Welcome to our roundup of the best small barbecues and best portable barbecues around (commonly referred to as 'BBQs', 'barbies', 'braais', etc).
 Looking out the window, it seems clear that summer is here and the time is right, for grilling in the streets – or the garden, more realistically.
 We have charcoal and gas options, so there's something for both purists and those who value convenience.

 Remember, though, that this is our list of the best small barbecues, so if you want something larger, then head on over to T3's best barbecues buying guide.
 This guide is filled with charcoal, gas, pellet and electric barbecues of regular and large proportions.